Skip to main content

 brat FeatureLayers EquivalentNotes

-Equivalence setpub.layers.annotation#clusterSetGroups of equivalent annotations (coreference, etc.). {type}clusterSet.kind; {id1} {id2}...cluster.memberIds.
+Equivalence setpub.layers.annotation.clusterSetGroups of equivalent annotations (coreference, etc.). {type}clusterSet.kind; {id1} {id2}...cluster.members (an array of objectRef).

 Normalization (N)